Smile! It’s Time to Choose your Sitter Photos

 Say Cheese!

 Given the state of technology, the tools to make great photos are more accessible than ever.
 Whatever camera you’re using, from a smartphone to high-end DSLR, the basic techniques to get the most out of your photos are the same.
 The most important thing to consider is the light!
-Bright, well exposed images work best for your profile and cover photos.
-Outside of setting up studio lights, the best way to get those kinds of images is to take the photos in a well lit place, like outside on a sunny day or near a window indoors.
+Bright, well-exposed images work best for your profile and gallery photos.

+Outside of setting up studio lights, the best way to get those kinds of images is to take the photos in a well-lit place, like outside on a sunny day or near a window indoors.
 It is also important to think about the placement of the subject in relation to the main source of light.
 A good rule to follow is that you want the light to be behind the camera aiming toward the subject.
 That way the subject is the most brightly lit part of the image and stands out from the background.
 If the light is behind the subject pointing at the camera, you get a dark, underexposed subject with a bright, overexposed background.
 So, for example, if you’re taking a selfie with your phone to use as a profile photo, face towards the sun and hold your camera out in front of you, aiming back with the sun behind it.
 Give a big smile and CLICK! - purrfect profile photo!

-Photos by Matt C.
+Photos by Axel B. and Matt C.